jarodburchill/project-automation/README.md

 ```
 > $USER = your machine's username.

-The vscode option takes an on or off string to determine if new projects will be opened in VS Code after creation.
+The editor option takes a string to determine what editor new projects will be opened in after creation.
+NOTE: currently, only Atom and VScode are supported.
+Set to `none` if you don't wish to open the repo in an editor.
 ```
-vscode = on
+editor = <editor>
 ```
 The username option is blank by default.
 If a correct GitHub username is entered into this option, the script will not promt the user to enter a username on each run.
 ```